Clueless: Plot

-Cher Horowitz is a stylish, good-natured, and popular teenager living in a Beverly Hills mansion with her wealthy father Mel, a gruff litigator; her mother died during a liposuction procedure when Cher was a baby.
-She attends Bronson Alcott High School with her best friend Dionne Davenport, who is also wealthy and beautiful.
+Cher Horowitz, a stylish, popular, and good-natured teenager, lives in a Beverly Hills mansion with her wealthy father, Mel, a gruff litigator; her mother died during a liposuction procedure when Cher was a baby.
+She attends Bronson Alcott High School with her best friend Dionne Davenport, also stylish and from a wealthy family.
 Dionne has a long-term relationship with popular student Murray Duvall, though Cher believes Dionne should be dating more mature men.
-Josh, the socially conscious son of Mel's ex-wife, visits Cher during a break from college.
-She playfully mocks his idealism, while he teases her for her vanity and superficial lifestyle.
+Josh Lucas, the socially conscious son of Mel's ex-wife from a brief marriage, visits Cher and her father during a break from college.
+When Cher points out that they have not been linked by marriage for more than five years, Mel replies that he divorced his wife, not his stepson.
+Cher playfully mocks Josh's idealism while Josh teases Cher for her vanity, superficiality, and selfishness.

-After receiving a poor grade, Cher decides to orchestrate a romance between two teachers at her school, Ms. Geist and the hard-grading Mr. Hall, so that Hall will relax his standards and allow Cher to renegotiate the grade.
-After seeing their newfound happiness, Cher realizes that she enjoys doing good deeds.
+Initially receiving poor grades on her report card, Cher renegotiates those with her more lenient teachers but cannot budge the hard-grading Mr. Hall.
+To soften him up, Cher orchestrates a romance between Mr. Hall and the awkward Miss Geist.
+As a result, Hall relaxes his standards, allowing Cher to renegotiate the grade.
+After seeing the teachers' newfound happiness, Cher becomes enthusiastic about doing good deeds.
+Cher's father professes that he is prouder of her negotiation skills than if she had actually earned her grades.

-When a "clueless" transfer student named Tai Frasier arrives at the school, Cher decides to make Tai her next project by giving her a makeover with the help of Dionne, providing Tai with confidence and a sense of style.
-Cher tries to extinguish the attraction between Tai and Travis Birkenstock, an amiable but clumsy slacker, and instead steer Tai towards handsome, popular student Elton.
-However, Elton has no interest in Tai and instead tries to make out with Cher in his car after a party.
-When she rebuffs him, he leaves her in a parking lot out of spite and she is mugged at gunpoint.
-Josh picks her up and the two begin to bond.
+When a "clueless" transfer student named Tai Frasier arrives at the school, Cher turns her into her next project.
+She and Dionne make over Tai, giving her protégé newfound confidence and style.
+When an amiable but clumsy skateboarding slacker Travis Birkenstock becomes smitten with Tai, who reciprocates, the social-status-conscious Cher tries to extinguish the attraction between Tai and the "unworthy" Travis.
+Instead, she steers her towards handsome, popular student Elton Tiscia.
+However, Elton has no interest in Tai and is instead interested in Cher, whom he tries to kiss in his car after a party in Sun Valley.
+When she rebuffs him, he leaves her in a parking lot out of spite, and she is mugged at gunpoint.
+With no money, Cher's only choice is to call Josh to pick her up.
+Seeing her attempts at mentoring Tai and volunteering for charities, Josh realizes that despite her superficiality, Cher is sincere.